Anand-S23/Instagram-Clone/README.md

 - User can update thier information

 In-development Features:
-- Post system (Like, Comment and Post - models made but no forms or views)
+- Front-end post system bug fix
 - Activity (See what others are doing)
 - Home (list of posts from users you follow)